martincusack979/machine_learning_and_statistics/README.md

 Evaluation using cross vaildation allows us to gain a good overall sense of the accuracy of a given algorithm.
 Cross validation works by dividing the data up into subsets or "folds" and using each of these folds as a validation set.
 The average of each result is then calculated to give a final score.
-Using cross validation can help "to ensure that the model selected for deployment is robust and generalizes well to new data".[5]
+Using cross validation can help "to ensure that the model selected for deployment is robust and generalizes well to new data".
 In the below cell, I will run cross-validation with five folds to determine the accuracy of the K Nearest Neighbours algorithm.

+## End
+***

 ### References